-Until the middle of the fifteenth century, life in this part of the world was centred in the nearby village of la Combe.
-By the end of the Hundred Years War, the village was destroyed and all that remains today is the chapel dedicated to saint-Hilaire.
+Until the middle of the fifteenth century, village life in this part of France was centred in the nearby village of la Combe.
+By the end of the Hundred Years War in 1453, the village had been destroyed.
+All that remains today is the tiny chapel dedicated to Saint-Hilaire, which is located on the D106 a short distance beyond Branceilles.

-The village moved to the site of present-day Curemonte and developed around three châteaux built during the fourteenth and fifteenth centuries by generations of the Plas family.
+The villagers moved to the site of present-day Curemonte and settled around three châteaux built during the fourteenth and fifteenth centuries by generations of the Plas family.

 Winding our way through Curemonte, past Château de Saint-Hilaire